How to Lead a Lobby Team

 As a leader, the planning meeting involves you getting to know your team’s strengths and helping the team set a course of action for the meeting.

 Here are some suggestions for the ideal situation, but we realize that many of us will be scrambling to get ready, so any contact ahead of time is a good thing.

 - If provided, first read through the notes from previous meetings.
-This will help the team to get a sense of where things stand with this office, what’s been tried before, and where we left off in the last meeting.
+This will help the team get a sense of where things stand with this office, what’s been tried before, and where we left off in the last meeting.

-- If there is a meeting plan submitted by the liaison, then review and discuss the meeting plan with everyone.
+- If there is a meeting plan submitted by the liaison, review and discuss the meeting plan with everyone.
 Otherwise, create a meeting plan.

 - Review sample meeting outlines from Community.

 - Review the concept of a supporting ask and when you would use it.
 If not already specified in the meeting plan, help the team settle on a supporting ask.